ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 {% include callout.html type="tip" content="Profiles expressed in formal languages (e.g. XML Schema for validation) can have their own `encodingFormat` and `conformsTo` to indicate their file format." %}

-{: .note}
-The [Metadata Descriptor](root-data-entity#ro-crate-metadata-descriptor) `ro-crate-metadata.json` is not a data entity, but is described with `conformsTo` to an _implicit contextual entity_ for the RO-Crate specification, a profile of [JSON-LD](appendix/jsonld).
-RO-Crates themselves can be specialized using [Profile Crates](profiles), specified with `conformsTo` on the root data entity.
+{% include callout.html type="note" content="The [Metadata Descriptor](root-data-entity#ro-crate-metadata-descriptor) `ro-crate-metadata.json` is not a data entity, but is described with `conformsTo` to an _implicit contextual entity_ for the RO-Crate specification, a profile of [JSON-LD](appendix/jsonld).
+RO-Crates themselves can be specialized using [Profile Crates](profiles), specified with `conformsTo` on the root data entity." %}